GravityPDF/gravity-pdf/README.txt

 == Changelog ==

 = 6.7.1 =
-* Bug: Prefix PHP PSR Log and HTTP Message namespace to reduce likelihood of third party plugin conflicts.
-For backwards compatibility, the we will continue including the unprefixed PSR Log v2 library in v6.x releases.
+* Bug: Resolve dependency conflict with third party plugins who include the PSR Log v3 package
+* Housekeeping: Use 4xx HTTP Status Codes for non-server related errors when generating PDFs

 = 6.7.0 =
 * Feature: Add support for multiple PDFs with the same Filename on a single form